Drag

 • Damaged barcodes may not scan correctly

-• They can use more room on badges
+• They can take up more room on badges

-• Barcode scanners direct line of sight to read the barcode
+• Barcode scanners require a direct line of sight to read the barcode

 QR Codes

-QR stands for Quick Response, like a barcode, it works using white and dark modules, in this instance as squares rather than lines.
-While QR Codes have been around for a while, it was the COVID-19 pandemic where they exploded onto the mainstream consciousness through the use in hospitality establishments to have contactless menus, order placement and of course the track and trace of movements.
+QR stands for quick response.
+Like a barcode, it works using white and dark modules, in this instance, as squares rather than lines.
+While QR codes have been around for a while, it was during the COVID-19 pandemic that they exploded onto the mainstream consciousness through the use in hospitality establishments to have contactless menus, order placement and of course, the track and trace of movements.

 What are the strengths of a QR Code?